gearglow/ReptiliaWithATwist/The List.md

 "I'll let you be the one to test that," Ron said.
 "Anyway, the arrows are done."

 "Let's get to it, then," Elysia said.
-"Nev, thanks for watching our backs."
+"Nev, Robbie, thanks for watching our backs."

 Neville and Robbie took a seat at the table.
 The others lined up just beyond the door to the Wardstone Room, raised their wands in unison, and said, "_hegan egin mugarik gabe!_"

 As they all rose into the air, whooping with delight, five trails of light streaked off into the cavern.
 Hermione headed for the lightning ward, Elysia took on the DADA curse, and the others busied themselves with the other 'clusters of concern,' as they'd been dubbed.

 The DADA cluster proved to be on one of the shorter crystals, and as Elysia drew near her HUD lit up with field lines.
 As the analytics HUD started identifying them, she swore softly.
 "Hey, you lot!"
 She called out.
 "There's localized trap wards on this cluster!
 Fall back to the Room!"
 She did a cursory field trace, making note of the points of origin for the traps, and found they were buried in the cave floor.

 "_Ventus,_" she muttered, clearing them off.
 She stared intently for a moment, memorizing them.
 She'd be able to break them down later in Elysium's workshop.
 Then she dropped her arrow to mark the field's edge and rejoined the others back in the Room.

 "I managed to get the lightning ward, at least," Hermione reported.

 "Wonderful!"
 Elysia crowed.
 "Now I can show you a nifty little spell I found in a travel guide from Hawai'i.
+Apparently they use it on tourists who get too handsy.
 Room, if you would?"

 The lights dimmed, and a metal pole rose from the floor, roughly as tall as Elysia.
 She raised her wand and jabbed it forward, intoning, "_limahana!_" A spark jolted from her wand with an audible crackle, arcing from the tip of her wand to the metal pole.
 She held it for a few seconds, the electric glow casting dancing shadows.